Frédéric Chaslin: Composer

 Chaslin's compositions include the Chagall Suite for orchestra, Diva Dance for the film The Fifth Element, songs and lieder, and several operas, including adaptations of Wuthering Heights (libretto by P.H.
 Fisher) and of S.P.
 Somtow's Vampire Junction.
 He has also written a book on music, La Musique dans Tous les Sens (scheduled English title, Music in Every Sense), published in 2009.

 Chaslin also composed entire cycles based on poetry by Robert Frost.
 All three cycles have been performed with the Jerusalem Symphony Orchestra between 2012 and 2015, and are available on YouTube for listening.
-Chaslin wrote a song cycle after Jean Cocteau for soprano, and has composed a musical based on Monte Cristo, commissioned by Plácido Domingo.
+Chaslin wrote a song cycle after Jean Cocteau for soprano, and has composed a musical based on The Count of Monte Cristo, commissioned by Plácido Domingo.

 In January 2023, the album Rendez-vous was released on the Aparté label.
 It combines original music compositions by Frédéric Chaslin on poems by Boris Vian, Alain Duault and Jean Cocteau, with short stories written by Arièle Butaux and read by Pierre Arditi.
 Composed for a piano-voice-trumpet ensemble, Frédéric Chaslin's melodies (also on piano) are performed by soprano Julie Cherrier-Hoffmann and trumpet player Lucienne Renaudin Vary.

+He publishes his works through Scodo, the subscription-scheme of Austrian Music publishing house Universal Edition.